jomalonejia/Cz-Portal-Server/README.md

 - `cz-portal-registry`:The service-registry-center by eureka

-- `cz-portal-gateway`:

-Load balance and authorization by zuul
+- `cz-portal-gateway`:Load balance and authorization by zuul

-- `cz-portal-monitor`:

-The fault tolerance library by histrix
+- `cz-portal-monitor`:The fault tolerance library by histrix

 - `cz-portal-zipkin`:Tracing services with zipkin

-- `cz-portal-config`:Provider the config properties
+- `cz-portal-config`:Control control the config properties

 - `cz-portal-security`:Authorization by spring security with oauth2 and jwt